python/cpython/Doc/library/functions.rst

 .. function:: zip([iterable, ...])

-   This function returns a list of tuples, where the *i*-th tuple contains the *i*-th element from each of the argument sequences or iterables.
-The returned list is truncated in length to the length of the shortest argument sequence.
+   This function returns an iterator of tuples, where the *i*-th tuple contains the *i*-th element from each of the argument sequences or iterables.
+The iterator stops when the shortest argument sequence is exhausted.
 When there are multiple arguments which are all of the same length, :func:`zip` is similar to :func:`map` with an initial argument of ``None``.
-With a single sequence argument, it returns a list of 1-tuples.
-With no arguments, it returns an empty list.
+With a single sequence argument, it returns an iterator of 1-tuples.
+With no arguments, it returns an empty iterator.

 .. % ---------------------------------------------------------------------------